Quantum Cheshire cat: Example of the experiment

 Mach-Zehnder interferometer.
 In this example, the beam is replaced by neutrons with a magnetic moment pointing to the right.
 Detector 1 only detects neutrons with the original magnetic moment orientation.
 Detector 2 is dark and is not relevant.
 SB is a filter.

 Neutrons are uncharged subatomic particles that have a magnetic moment, with two possible projections on any given axis.

 A beam of neutrons, with all with their magnetic moments aligned to the right, enters a Mach–Zehnder interferometer coming from the left-to-right.
 The neutrons can exit the interferometer into a right port, where a detector of neutrons with right magnetic moment is located, or upwards into a dark port with no detector (see picture).

 The neutrons enter the interferometer and reach a beam splitter.
 Each neutron that passes through, enters into a quantum superposition state of two different paths, namely A and B. This initial state is referred to as the preselected state.
 As the neutrons travel the different paths, their wave functions reunites at a second beam splitter, causing interference.
 If there is nothing in the path of the neutrons, every neutron exits to the interferometer moving to the right and activates the detector.
 No neutron escapes upwards into the dark port due to destructive interference.

 One can add different components and filters in one of the paths.
 By adding a filter that flips the magnetic moment of the neutron in path B (lower branch), it leads to a new superposition state: neutron taking path A with a magnetic moment pointing right, plus the neutron taking path B with the magnetic moment flipped pointing to the left.
 This state is called a postselected state.
-As the states cannot longer interfere coherently due to this modification, the neutrons can exit through the two ports, either to the right reaching the detector or exiting towards the dark port.
+As the states can no longer interfere coherently due to this modification, the neutrons can exit through the two ports, either to the right reaching the detector or exiting towards the dark port.